Snowshoe Lava Field: Accessibility

 As a part of the Mount Edziza volcanic complex, the SLF is in a remote location with no established road access.
-The closest roads are the Stewart–Cassiar Highway to the east and the Telegraph Creek Road to the northwest, both of which come within 45 km of the lava field.
+The closest roads are the Stewart–Cassiar Highway to the east and the Telegraph Creek Road to the northwest; both come within 45 km of the lava field.
 Extending from these roads are horse trails that provide access to the Mount Edziza volcanic complex.
 From Telegraph Creek, the Buckley Lake Trail extends about 15 km southeast along Mess Creek and Three Mile Lake.
-It then traverses about 15 km northeast along Dagaichess Creek and Stinking Lake to the northeastern end of Buckley Lake where it meets with the Klastline River Trail and the Buckley Lake to Mowdade Lake Route.
+It then traverses about 15 km northeast along Dagaichess Creek and Stinking Lake to the northeastern end of Buckley Lake.
+Here, it meets with the Klastline River Trail and the Buckley Lake to Mowdade Lake Route.

-To the east, the roughly 50 km long Klastline River Trail begins at the community of Iskut on the Stewart–Cassiar Highway.
-It extends northwest and west along the Klastline River for much its length.
+To the east, the roughly 50 km long Klastline River Trail begins at the community of Iskut on the Stewart–Cassiar Highway; it extends northwest and west along the Klastline River for much of its length.
 The trail enters Mount Edziza Provincial Park at about 25 km where Kakiddi Creek drains into the Klastline River.
-After entering Mount Edziza Provincial Park, the Klastline River Trail traverses northwest along the Klastline River for about 10 km and then crosses the river north of the Big Raven Plateau.
-From there, the Klastline River Trail traverses west for about 5 km to the northeastern end of Buckley Lake where it meets with the Buckley Lake Trail and Buckley Lake to Mowdade Lake Route.
+After entering Mount Edziza Provincial Park, it traverses northwest along the Klastline River for about 10 km and then crosses the river north of the Big Raven Plateau.
+From there, it traverses west for about 5 km to the northeastern end of Buckley Lake where it meets with the Buckley Lake Trail and Buckley Lake to Mowdade Lake Route.